|

 fifth in the preliminary heats, settling for eighth in

+the final.
 “I didn't even think I would make

 it to “B” final,” he confessed.
 “But